niceduckdev/portfolio/src/content/posts/setup.md

 Since then I have used a lot of different distro's: Arch, Void, NixOS, Mint, Fedora and finally Debian.

 I also switched DE or WM a lot.
-Hyprland, dwm, i3wm, Cinnamon, Gnome and last but certainly not least: bspwm.
+Hyprland, dwm, i3wm, Cinnamon, Gnome and bspwm.

 I currently have a minimal setup based on Debian with the [BSPWM](https://github.com/baskerville/bspwm) window manager and [SXHKD](https://github.com/baskerville/sxhkd) hotkey daemon.